What Are Wheel Spacers?Last Updated August 8, 2023 | C.J. Tragakis

-For road-focused cars, wheel spacers let owners put wider tires on for additional traction and better handling.
+For road-focused cars, wheel spacers let owners put wider tires on for better traction and handling.
 Off-roaders often choose larger tires that are taller than the factory ones.
-Without spacers, these tires might otherwise rub against the wheel wells or fender flares.
+Without spacers, larger tires could rub against the wheel wells or fender flares.

 Adding larger wheels is another reason to get spacers.
 Drivers often choose to put larger rear wheels on, which is why some wheel spacer sets have a larger pair for the rear or come as a pair for the rear only.

 Allows for Larger Brake Calipers

 Performance brakes are often wider than the stock set.
 A wheel spacer makes room for a larger brake caliper that wouldn't fit in the factory wheel space.

 Whether you're a fan or not, it can't be denied that wheel spacers change the style of a vehicle.
 Mild spacers can bring your wheels flush with the factory fender flares, which many find attractive.
 More aggressive spacers will push the wheels out past the fender flares, creating a look that will really stand out from stock vehicles.